supercomputra/On-The-Map/README.md

 # On-The-Map
-an iOS App that shows Udacity iOS Nanodegree students location on the map view and table view.
+an iOS App that shows the Udacity iOS Nanodegree students location on the map view and table view.
+In this app user will be able to post a new location or overwrite it.
+This App built by using the iOS UIKit, MapKit, SafariServices, SystemConfiguration framework.

 ![Screenshot](/Screenshots/image0.PNG)
 ![Screenshot](/Screenshots/image1.PNG)